ISO/IEC 23090-31 — MPEG-I Haptics Coding

 ISO/IEC 23090-32 — Carriage of Haptics Data

 Defines storage and delivery of MPEG Haptics bitstreams in the ISO Base Media File Format (ISOBMFF) and support in DASH.
-Enables synchronized playback with audio and video streams in immersive media pipelines.
+Enables synchronized playback with audio and video streams in media and immersive pipelines.

 IETF RFC 9695 — RTP payload format